MetaMask/metamask-docs/wallet/how-to/use-sdk/index.md

 ---
 sidebar_position: 1
-description: Get started by setting up the SDK in your dapp.
+description: Use the SDK in your dapp.
 tags:
   - JavaScript SDK
   - iOS SDK